What Makes Us Different

 At DAREarts we believe that every child can thrive when given the warmth, encouragement and space to take the first step towards a brighter future.
 Our team of experienced and supportive educators works to create those experiences for each young person we work with so they can see and embrace the excellence we see in them.

-We believe leaders aren’t born, their built.
+We believe leaders aren’t born, they’re built.
 Our model disrupts common conceptions of youth leadership development.
 Instead of focusing on young people that have already demonstrated their leadership capacity, we see our programs as a critical intervention for children and youth who, for many reasons, may never consider themselves as leaders without support.
 We create a learning environment where participants can develop the skills, behaviors and confidence they need to see themselves as vital and capable changemakers.

 Our in-school and extracurricular programs provide a supportive, hands-on and community guided environment, for young people to find their voice, connect with their peers and build the skills they need to create a more positive path forward.